 A diverse portfolio safeguards TRS assets because sections of the worldwide economy do not grow or shrink in unison.
 Throughout history, as a rule of thumb, when stock values are expanding, bonds slow down.
 But when stocks slow down, bonds pick up speed.
 Real estate, as an investment market, is not tightly connected to the movements of stocks so real estate can make money when stocks lose.
 Other markets TRS invests in — private equity, hedge funds and commodities – also are not influenced greatly by the equity markets.

 When the stock markets experience a sharp drop in value, other TRS investments in real estate, private companies and commodities, for example, hold their own.
 They may make money, or not lose as much money as the stocks lose.

-But the value of index fund investments also drop accordingly when the value of the markets drop, so when the market loses 500 points in a day, those investors lose 500 points in that day.
-Index funds match the volatility of the market.
+A “passive” strategy is less costly to administer than an “active” strategy because the System is not employing asset managers and brokers to oversee trades.
+However, in a passive strategy, the value of investments drop accordingly when the value of the markets drop.
+When the market loses 500 points in a day, those investors lose 500 points in that day.

-Diversifying Strategies: This investment strategy includes “hedge funds” and other “absolute return” investments.
-These allocations are designed to provide steady positive returns regardless of the state of the world economy.
+This investment strategy includes “hedge funds” and other “absolute return” investments.
+These allocations are designed to provide steady, positive returns regardless of the state of the world economy.
 In other words, these investments “hedge” the risk that is present in other investment strategies.
-TRS currently invests $3.07 billion in hedge funds.
-At the end of FY 2017, hedge funds returned a positive 1.7 percent.
+TRS invested $5.6 billion in diversifying strategies at the end of FY 2020.
+These investments returned a positive 1.9 percent during the year.